-Whether it’s legs day or rest day, good hydration is essential for good health.
-It is even more important if you want to get the most out of your workout and diet.
+Whether it’s leg day or rest day, good hydration is essential for good health and it’s even more important if you want to get the most out of your workout and diet.
 While keeping a water bottle on hand and drinking regularly throughout the day is important, the hydration you get from food still makes up 20 per cent of your water intake – a fifth of your daily hydration needs!
 If you’re looking to ramp up your summer diet, add these top hydrating foods into your meals today:

 The name says it all – made up of over 90 per cent water, watermelon is the perfect thirst quencher that makes up a significant amount of your hydration needs – as well as tasting great!
 Not only is it water-filled, but this fruit also contains salt, magnesium and calcium, all important for rehydration.